 Proposed Rights of Individuals Served (Across all Populations)

 Rights of the Person Served:

+The CCBHC shall have a written policy ensuring the rights of all individuals are observed consistent with state and federal law, including 18 V.S.A. § 8728, as well as those identified in this rule.

 Rights of the person served must be communicated to the person served: